michaelrutherford/solus-installer/CONTRIBUTING.md

     * Comments should not ever contain emoji.
     * Always begin comments with a capital letter.
     * Comments will always use the multiline comment syntax, even if it is only a single line.
+    * Comments must not contain references to religion, politics, or other personal beliefs.

   * __Conditionals__
     * Parentheses only need a space before them in conditional constructs.